Join a tradition at Albion of more than 130 years.

 Sigma Pi Chapter – Founded at Albion College in 1923

 - Flower: White rose

 - Symbol : Nautilus shell, dagger, teddy bear and katydid

 - Motto: Ta Kala Diokomen, which stands for “Let us strive for that which is honorable, beautiful, and highest.”

 In 1897, Kappa Delta was founded at State Female Normal School (now Longwood University).
 Its stated purpose is “to promote true friendship among the college girls of our country by inculcating into their hearts and lives those principles of truth, of honor, of duty, without which there can be no true friendship.”
 Kappa Delta’s national philanthropies are Girl Scouts of the USA, Prevent Child Abuse America, Children’s Hospital (in Richmond, Virginia), and Orthopaedic Research Awards.
 It is also a member of the National Panhellenic Conference.

-The on-campus advisor for the sororities is the Assistant Director for Greek Life and Student Organizations, Kristen Sarniak.
-If you would like to contact Kristen, you can reach her at firstname.lastname@example.org or 517-629-0433.
+The on-campus advisor for the fraternities is the Assistant Dean for Campus Life, Sharese Shannon Mathis.
+If you would like to contact Sharese, you can reach her at firstname.lastname@example.org or 517-629-0433.
 Each fraternity has a house that is considered “on-campus housing.”
 Since the houses are on campus, they are run by the Albion College Office of Campus Life.

 Beta Omicron Chapter – Founded at Albion College in 1889